NadavBitran/Frontend-Mini-Projects/README.md

 Frontend Mentor offers a wide range of projects, from beginner to advanced levels, covering various aspects of web development, including HTML, CSS, JavaScript, and responsive design.
 These projects have been a valuable resource for enhancing my web development skills, and I highly recommend checking out their website for more challenges and opportunities to level up your front-end skills.

 🌐 [Frontend Mentor Website](https://www.frontendmentor.io/)

-## 🌟 Enjoy exploring my journey as a web developer as I continue to learn and grow through these projects!